Achille Pierre Deffontaines: Staff officer and general

 Deffontaines became a staff officer with the 8th Infantry Division on 29 October 1891.
 He transferred to the same position with the 7th Infantry Division on 21 October 1892 and with the 10th Infantry Division on 6 June 1893.
 Deffontaines sought permission from his commanding officer to marry and did so, to Josephine, on 13 May 1893.
 He joined the staff of the 12th Army Corps on 31 August 1893, but left on 24 December 1894 to join the 63rd Infantry Regiment.
 Deffontaines was promoted to chef de bataillon (major) in the 8th Infantry Regiment on 17 April 1898 and joined the staff of 10th Army Corps on 23 November 1900.
 He was appointed a chevalier in the Legion of Honour on 29 December 1900.
 In 1913 he was promoted to the rank of général de brigade (brigadier general), becoming the youngest general in France at the time.

 First World War

 Upon the outbreak of war Deffontaines had command of the 5th Infantry Brigade and was acting commander of the 24th Infantry Division.
 Whilst leading his division into battle at Robelmont (near Meix-devant-Virton, Belgium) on 22 August he was shot in the head and grievously wounded.
 Deffontaines was one of 27,000 French soldiers to fall in battle that day and was taken to a military hospital in Reims.
 He died there on 26 August and would be the youngest French general to die in the war.

-His son, Officer Cadet Jean Deffontaines, was also killed in action fighting with the 8th Infantry Regiment on 10 June 1915.
+His son, Officer Cadet Jean Deffontaines, was also killed in action fighting with the 8th Infantry Division on 10 June 1915.